Manasi Moghe

-Manasi Moghe (born 29 August 1991) is a titleholder who was crowned Miss Diva Universe 2013 and represented India at Miss Universe 2013 in Moscow, Russia on 9 November 2013.
-A big favourite, she made it to the top 10 finalist as 5th runner-up.
+Manasi Moghe (born 29 August 1991) is an Indian actress and beauty pageant titleholder who was crowned Miss Diva Universe 2013 and represented India at Miss Universe 2013 on 9 November 2013.
+She ended up placing among the top 10 finalists.

 Early life

 Manasi Moghe was born in Indore, Madhya Pradesh, India into a Marathi family.
 She completed her schooling from Sri Sathya Sai Vidya Vihar, Indore.

 Pageantry

 Miss Universe 2013

-Miss Universe 2013 Pageant was held at Crocus City Hall, Moscow, Russia.
-Finale was on 9 November 2013 and Manasi Moghe placed among the Top 10 finalists as fifth runner-up.
+During Miss Universe 2013 when Finale was on 9 November 2013 and Manasi Moghe placed among the Top 10 finalists as fifth runner-up.

 Miss Diva - 2013

 The Miss Diva - 2013 finale, held on 5 September 2013 Thursday night at Hotel Westin Mumbai Garden City, saw 14 finalists, including Manasi Moghe, competing against each other to win the title.

 Manasi Moghe was crowned Miss Diva Universe 2013, while Gurleen Grewal was declared Miss Diva International 2013 and Srishti Rana was declared Miss Diva Asia Pacific World 2013.

-Manasi then competed at Miss Universe 2013 in Moscow, finishing in the Top 10.
+Manasi then competed at Miss Universe 2013 finishing in the Top 10.